WorldFAIR Final Policy Brief (Deliverable D1.4)

 The development of these deliverables for Task 8.1 made visible the gaps and needs of FAIR implementation in the urban health research community.
 Consequently, we will design and develop dissemination and training materials that can support and guide research and practitioners

-Data Standard For Sharing Ecological And Environmental Monitoring Data Documented For Community Review (D9.1)
+Data Standard For Sharing Ecological And Environmental Monitoring Data Documented For Community Review (Deliverable 9.1)

 Authors: Miller, Joe; Robertson, Tim; Wieczorek, John